Zuricho/Ultimate_Dogma/README.md

 > Wir mussen wissen.
 Wir werden wissen.
 (We must know.
 We will know.) *David Hilvert*

-After several trial in building a personal knowledge base, finally I create this site, [ultimate dogma](ultimatedogma.com).
+After several trial in building a personal knowledge base, finally I create this site, [Ultimate Dogma](www.ultimatedogma.com).

 In ultimate dogma, you can find: